 A credit score is an automated rating based on your current financial status and previous financial transactions.
 Basically, your credit score reflects how good or bad you are at handling your finances.

-Credit scores can be acquired from credit bureaus.
-They are the ones that collect, maintain, and issue credit history data.
-From this financial information, the credit bureaus will generate a credit report and base your credit score.
+You can get a credit report that details your credit score and other relevant information from credit bureaus.
+Credit bureaus are organisations that collect, maintain, and issue credit history data.
+From this financial information, the credit bureaus will generate your credit report where they will base your credit score on.

-Credit providers like utility companies, private lenders and banks send information to these credit bureaus whenever you open an account or do a credit transaction with them.
+Credit providers like utility companies, private lenders and banks send information to credit bureaus when you open an account or do a credit transaction with them.
 Any approved and rejected applications, as well as on time and late payments are all reported to the credit bureaus.

 From your credit information, each reporting agency will calculate your credit score using their own algorithms.
 The credit bureaus also consider different factors when generating your credit score.
 For instance, below are the bases of an Equifax Score: